← Back to Blog

 The Cost of Getting It Wrong

-Across our 221 hectares and 6 farms, a bad nursery batch means thousands of weak plants that underperform for years.
+Across our farms, a bad nursery batch means thousands of weak plants that underperform for years.
 Coffee is a perennial crop -- you live with your planting decisions for 15 to 20 years.
 There are no shortcuts at this stage.
+I tell every new farmer the same thing: spend more time in your nursery than anywhere else during the first year.
+The planting and establishment phase that follows depends entirely on what you built here.

 ---

-This post is adapted from Module 2 of our Seed to Cup course.
-Want to learn how we manage our nursery program across 6 farms?
-Join the free Particular Coffee community at [skool.com/particular-3064](https://skool.com/particular-3064) for weekly lessons and live Q&A sessions.
+This post is part of our Seed to Cup series.
+Want to learn how we manage our nursery program across our farms?
+Join the free Particular Coffee community at skool.com/particular-3064 for weekly lessons, real farm decisions, and live Q&A sessions.

 Want to learn more?